 Is 'Johnny Football' also 'Johnny Golf?'

-Texas A&M quarterback Johnny Manziel has rocked the world of college football this season, and is the favorite to win the Heisman Trophy on Saturday.
+Former Texas A&M quarterback Johnny Manziel rocked the world of college football during his time with the Aggies, and won the Heisman Trophy back in 2012.

 But he might be a better golfer than a football player.
 And, according to the Houston Chronicle, his introduction to football came through a golf connection.